 The most common language spoken in Walcott - Blue Grass is English.
 Other important languages spoken here include Spanish and Polish.

-Did you know that the neighborhood has more Belgian and German ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more German and Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.4% of this neighborhood's residents have Belgian ancestry and 40.5% have German ancestry.
+In fact, 42.7% of this neighborhood's residents have German ancestry and 1.2% have Belgian ancestry.

 The neighbors in the neighborhood in Walcott - Blue Grass are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 58.1% of the neighborhoods in America.
-In addition, 9.7% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 51.3% of America's neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 58.0% of the neighborhoods in America.
+With 12.7% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 56.3% of U.S. neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.